msolorio/ga_30_code_challenges/README.md

 # SEI Daily Code Challenges

-## Intro

-During your 12 weeks in SEI, your instructors will be helping you learn tons of coding knowledge and skills using a proven approach where each lesson typically includes a mixture of:

-- Instructor lecture & demonstration
-- Instructor/student code alongs
-- In-lesson student exercises
-- Lab time

-However, true learning doesn't take place until students practice what they've been taught.
-In fact, it's not uncommon for students to take 7 to 10 days of applying a particular concept before they are truly "comfortable" with it.

-To provide practice in class, many lessons are followed with post-lesson labs.
-And of course, there's project week, where students often feel they learn the most.

 ## Set Up

 1. Fork this repo into your GHE account by clicking the **[Fork]** button in the top-right of the page.